VLety/fastApiProject/README.md

 > ### User story
 > Need to create a Prototype/MVP backend solution for implementing a simple Ticket system.<br />
 > * Participants: **User** of the outsourcing support department, **Employee** and **Ticket** on the basis of which the employees are supported.
 The creation and processing of the **Ticket** is the responsibility of the support department.
 > * Security: Access to the system based on user's roles.
-It is also necessary to have separate explicit user attributes to control enabling/disabling access to the system and allowing/denying logins (separate from the user's roles).
+It is also necessary to have separate explicit user attributes to control enabling/disabling access to the system and allowing/denying login.
 > ### Technical requirements
 > * REST API server with Swagger UI.
 > * OAuth2 authorization protocol with Role-based access control (RBAC) model.
-> * Ability for easily integration with others backend solutions and frontend UI/UX part.
+> * Ability for easily integration to other backend solutions and frontend UI/UX part.

 ## Project Tech stack
 * Python 3.10+